1

 8

-A cartoon of Brother Jonathan and John Bull humorously depicts the 19th-century relationship between the United States and Great Britain.
+John Bull humorously depicts the 19th-century relationship between the United States and Great Britain.
 Brother Jonathan, representing youthful America, contrasts with the dignified John Bull, symbolizing Britain.
 These cartoons reflected political tensions and shared camaraderie, offering a lively take on international relations and America’s growing global identity.
+Brother Jonathan would go on to inspire Jonathan Club's name.

 9